sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 [=c_splitcols]::

-Returning to balanced, we have done an initial split into two columns.
+Returning to balanced, we have done an initial split into two columns (1).
 It's possible to specify a threshold as a number of baselines, that specifies if a column is less than the threshold then shorten the page and go again.
 If there is no more text left from the columns split then the text `fitonpage`.
 The rebalance flag says whether to keep trying (with shorter pages).
-The basic loop we will enter is measuring what if we were to shorten the page, with just the text we have for this page, would we get a better balance between columns.
+The basic loop we will enter (5) is measuring what if we were to shorten the page, with just the text we have for this page, would we get a better balance between columns?
 For example if the page is too long, then more text will end up in colA, whereas if we were to shorten it, more would end up in colB until either we can't get all the text in, or the columns balance.

-Before that loop, we see if we haven't actually got any text onto the page.
+Before that loop, (2) we see if we haven't actually got any text onto the page.
 If so then complain and put everything into colA and bail out.
 If the odd case occurs that nothing was put on the page, but we consider the page full, then we are totally confused and we bail the whole job!
 But enough of edge cases.
 If the text all fits on the page, then we want to try to get a good balance.
 Otherwise we are done and the calling routine can go around again.

-We set up for the loop by calculating a `shortavail` variable which gets used to decide how out of balance we are.
+We set up for the loop (3) by calculating a `shortavail` variable which gets used to decide how out of balance we are.
 It is the sum of the amount of space left in each column after the split.
 If the difference is really bad then to save time, we take the average of the two column spaces and reduce both columns by that